techmuse8/MiyamotoUnusedWiiSpritedata/README.md

 # Usage

 Add the `UnusedWiiSpritedata` folder to the miyamotodata/patches folder, then change the game to Unused Wii Actor Spritedata in Miyamoto.

+Check the releases for the actor resources to use ingame.